Evoke App UI Screens (Pages)

 Blank - The segment contains no content

-Templates are made up of a many Properties, from the base Entitiy, or temporary unbound data areas as you wish.
+Templates are made up of a many Properties, from the base Entity, or any number of temporary unbound-data areas as you wish.
+Each Property (template component/piece of data) is defined by a UI widget ("Widget") that will configure the display function or actions.

-Each Propertiy must have an Editor Type, a definition of the display widget ("Widget") that will define the display function.
-Widgets can be simple i.e. display Property data value or can call device fatures i.e. the device datapicker, they can incorporate image uploading and any other screen function that you may require.
-This is the list of Widgets
+Widgets can be simple i.e. display the data value or can call device features i.e. the device datepicker.
+They can incorporate image uploading, capturing signatures, adding buttons to the screen, etc and any other screen function that you may require.
+A selection of the base Widgets available within Evoke is available in this list of Widgets

-For each Template you are also able to specifiy the following:
+For each Template you are also able to specify the following:

 Tooltip - a simple help expression that the user sees when hovering over the widget

-Functionality Actions - use of Evoke's Click Actions
+Functionality Actions - use of some of Evoke's Click Actions

 Plus multiple other options

-While you are designing your pages, Evoke allows you to use a work space that is as big as your computer monitor will allow. the default viewing format is WYSIWYG and you can see the Page exactly as it would look to your users.
-However, it is likely that you will want to see what the Page looks like when it is displayed on a smartwatch or an iphone, maybe a small tablet, etc. Evoke allows you to select the device operating system (iOS, Android, Windows, Linux, etc) and seperately the device, choosing from watches, phones, tablets, desktops, etc or even just selecting the screen height and width to be able to see the Page as your users will.
+settings to alter colours, spacing and sizing of any aspect of the screen for a segment, data element, etc. and while you are designing your pages, Evoke allows you to use a work space that is as big as your computer monitor will allow.
+The default viewing format is WYSIWYG and you can see the Page exactly as it would look to your users.
+However, it is likely that you will want to see what the Page looks like when it is displayed on a smartwatch or an iphone, maybe a small tablet, etc. Evoke allows you to select the device operating system (iOS, Android, Windows, Linux, etc) and separately the device, choosing from watches, phones, tablets, desktops, etc or even just selecting the screen height and width to be able to see the Page as your users will.

-To help with usability of your App, Evoke allows you to set Adaptations
+To help with the usability of your App, Evoke allows you to set an Automatic Adaptation

 Evoke Click Actions

-There are many different uses for Click Actions, you can review a full list of current click actions
+There are many different uses for Click Actions, you can review a list of the main Evoke click actions

 Just some of the many functions of Click Actions are: